Flexible Families (Foster-to-Adopt) Caseworker

 - Must be able to perform “on-call” services as required

-The position requirements listed below are representative of the qualifications, knowledge, skills, and/or ability required
+The position requirements listed below are representative of the knowledge, skills, and/or ability required.

-- BA, BS, or BSW in the social or behavioral sciences, preferably a Master’s degree in one of these fields
+- BA, BS, or BSW in the social or behavioral sciences, Master’s degree preferred

 - A minimum of two years’ experience in child welfare setting